-IN THE HEART OF SARLAT’S 12th TO 15th CENTURY MEDIEVAL AREA
+IN THE HEART OF SARLAT’S LATE MEDIEVAL QUARTER

-The first part of your visit will be devoted to the everyday life of Sarlat’s nobility and the Gisson family.
+The first part of this visit draws back the curtain on the everyday life of Sarlat’s elite, in particular, that of the Gisson family.
 The family’s honorary titles included Consul, Royal Notary, Knight of the Order of Saint-Louis, and Captain of the Dragoons.
-In the private apartments, you will discover sumptuous lounges, period furniture, fireplaces, exquisite wood floors and other woodwork, adobe floors, the spiral staircase, and the terrace where you can enjoy an exceptional view of the old town’s lanes and the old goose market (Place des Oies).
+In the private apartments, discover luxurious lounges, period furniture, original fireplaces, floors – from simple adobe to exquisite wooden ones, an impressive spiral staircase, and a terrace that offers an exceptional view of the old town’s lanes and former goose market (Place des Oies).

-A cabinet of curiosities in the vaulted basement cabinet
+A cabinet of curiosities in the vaulted cellar

-Very fashionable among notables towards the end of the Renaissance period, cabinets of curiosities were places where objects were stored and displayed, with a certain penchant for strange assortments and novelties.
-The Manoir’s cabinet contains what 17th and 18th century navigators and explorers brought back from their adventures at the edges of the known world – and even from uncharted places beyond – to frighten our ancestors.
-Curiosity cabinets were the precursors of modern-day museums.
-They have been a key element in furthering the advance of science, even though they reflected the popular beliefs of the time.
+Collecting and displaying strange artifacts and novelties became a fashionable hobby among dignitaries towards the end of the Renaissance period.
+Their cabinets of curiosities contained outlandish, often ghoulish, sometimes terrifying souvenirs that 17th and 18th century sailors and explorers brought back from their adventures at the limits of the known world and beyond.
+Curiosity cabinets were the forerunners of modern-day museums.
+They played an important role in the progress of science, stirring people’s imagination, despite reflecting popular beliefs of the era.